Close a low level file in FoxPro

 A file handle is essential for these low level functions and it is usual to hold it in a local variable.
 You must close the file before this variable goes out of scope.
 Once the file has been opened (or created) it will remain open and locked to other users until it is closed.

-The file will remain open even if the variable holding its handle has been overwritten or released.
+The file will remain open even if the variabl holding its handle has been overwritten or released.
 If you wait until you have lost the value of the handle then you will not be able to use FCLOSE to close that specific file.

 General Tips